Overview of DevOps

 A Jenkins job is created that helps execute Nebula, which further builds, tests, and packages the application for further deployment.
 The build is further ‘baked’ into an Amazon Machine Image (AMI).
 For generating AMIs from the source, Netflix creates a bakery, and the bakery exposes an API that facilitates the creation of AMIs globally.

-Once the baking is complete, Spinnaker comes into the picture that helps in deployment by making the resultant AMIs available for the tens, hundreds, and thousands of instances.
+Once the baking is complete, Spinnaker comes into the picture which helps in deployment by making the resultant AMIs available for the tens, hundreds, and thousands of instances.

 After this continuous integration, deployment, and final availability, the application goes live.